openworm/sibernetic/README.md

 This is a C++ implementation of the Contractile SPH (Electrofluid) algorithm applied to C. elegans locomotion.
 Electrofluid is a modification of the [Smoothed Particle Hydrodynamics](http://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics) developed for the [OpenWorm](http://openworm.org) project by Andrey Palyanov, Sergey Khayrulin and Mike Vella.

-There is a separate effort lead by [Giovanni Idili](https://github.com/gidili) to port this code to Java, as part of the [Geppetto simulation framework](https://github.com/openworm/OpenWorm/wiki/Geppetto--Overview).
+There is a separate effort lead by [Giovanni Idili](https://github.com/gidili) and [Sergey Khayrulin](https://github.com/skhayrulin) to port this code to Java, as part of the [Geppetto simulation framework](https://github.com/openworm/OpenWorm/wiki/Geppetto--Overview).

 Compiling / running (Linux/mac)
 ------------------------------